 YUTIQ (fluocinolone acetonide intravitreal implant) 0.18 mg for intravitreal injection, was launched directly in the U.S. in February 2019.
-YUTIQ is indicated for the treatment of chronic non-infectious uveitis affecting the posterior segment of the eye, which affects between 60,000 to 100,000 people in the U.S. each year and causes approximately 30,000 new cases of blindness every year, making it the third leading cause of blindness.
-Injected into the eye in an office visit, YUTIQ is a micro-insert that delivers a micro-dose of a corticosteroid to the back of the eye on a sustained constant (zero order release) basis for up to 36 months.
-YUTIQ is based on the Company's proprietary Durasert[®] sustained-release drug delivery technology platform, which can deliver drugs for predetermined periods of time ranging from months to years.
+YUTIQ is indicated for the treatment of chronic non-infectious uveitis affecting the posterior segment of the eye, which affects between 60,000 to 100,000 people in the U.S. each year and causes approximately 30,000 new cases of blindness annually, making it the third leading cause of blindness.
+Injected into the vitreous humor during a physician office visit, YUTIQ delivers a micro-dose of a corticosteroid on a sustained constant (zero order release) basis for up to 36 months.
+YUTIQ is based on the Company's proprietary Durasert[®] sustained-release drug delivery technology that can deliver drug for predetermined periods of time ranging from months to years.

 DEXYCU (dexamethasone intraocular suspension) 9%, for intraocular administration, was launched directly in the U.S. in March 2019.
-Indicated for the treatment of post-operative ocular inflammation, DEXYCU is administered as a single dose at the end of ocular surgery and is the first long-acting intraocular product approved by the FDA for this indication.
-DEXYCU utilizes the Company's proprietary Verisome[®] drug-delivery platform, which allows for a single intraocular injection that releases dexamethasone, a corticosteroid, over time.
+Indicated for the treatment of post-operative ocular inflammation, DEXYCU is administered locally as a single dose at the conclusion of ocular surgery and is the first longacting intraocular product approved by the FDA for this indication.
+DEXYCU utilizes the Company's proprietary Verisome[®] drug-delivery technology that allows for a single intraocular injection that releases dexamethasone, a corticosteroid, over time.
 There were approximately 3.8 million cataract surgeries performed during 2018 in the U.S. and the Company launched DEXYCU with a primary focus on its use following cataract surgery.
-The Company acquired DEXYCU in connection with its acquisition of Icon Bioscience, Inc. ("Icon") in March 2018 (the Icon Acquisition").
+The Company acquired DEXYCU in connection with its acquisition of Icon Bioscience, Inc. ("Icon") in March 2018 (the "Icon Acquisition").

 ILUVIEN® for diabetic macular edema ("DME"), the Company's licensed product, is sold directly in the U.S. and several European Union ("EU") countries by Alimera Sciences, Inc. ("Alimera").
-In July 2017, the Company expanded its license agreement with Alimera to include the uveitis indication utilizing the Durasert technology in Europe, the Middle East and Africa ("EMEA"), which received European regulatory approval in March 2019 and, subject to obtaining pricing and reimbursement in each applicable country, will be marketed as ILUVIEN.
+In July 2017, the Company expanded its license agreement with Alimera to include the uveitis indication utilizing the Durasert technology in Europe, the Middle East and Africa ("EMEA"), which received European regulatory approval in March 2019 and is being marketed as ILUVIEN, subject to obtaining pricing and reimbursement in each applicable country.

-EYP-1901, 6-Month bioerodible Durasert Vorolanib - Tyrosine Kinase Inhibitor ("TKI") is being advanced as a potential treatment for wet agerelated macular degeneration ("wAMD") with potential in diabetic retinopathy ("DR") and retinal vein occlusion ("RVO").
-The Company has completed initial animal pharmacokinetic and toxicology studies before 2020 and initiated GLP toxicology studies in March 2020 to support the anticipated filing of an Investigational New Drug application with the FDA later this year, with a Phase 1 clinical trial scheduled to follow shortly afterwards.
+EYP-1901 is being developed by the Company as a potential single dose, 6-month therapy for the treatment of wet age-related macular degeneration ("wAMD") with future potential indications in diabetic retinopathy ("DR") and retinal vein occlusion ("RVO").
+EYP-1901 utilizes our bioerodible Durasert technology and vorolanib, an anti-VEGF tyrosine kinase inhibitor ("TKI").
+Vorolanib has previously been studied in human clinical trials as an oral therapy and is anticipated to be delivered as an intra-vitreal treatment in EYP-1901.
+The Company completed initial animal pharmacokinetic and toxicology studies and initiated a GLP toxicology study in March 2020 to support the anticipated filing of an Investigational New Drug ("IND") application with the FDA by the end of 2020.
+A Phase 1 clinical trial is expected to follow upon acceptance of the IND by the FDA.